A definitive guide to the best places for breakfast in Dubai

 Le Meridien Mina Seyahi or Le Meridien Dubai, Saturday and Sunday, 8am to 12pm, Dhs129. @bountybeets

 1920’s themed Café Society is the new kid on the block, serving up breakfast dishes that taste just as good as they look.
 The menu includes smoked salmon with poached eggs, Café Society breakfast, Café Society dulce de leche, as well as a pastry counter with tonnes of treats.

 Café Society, Tamani Marina Hotel, KingSalman Bin Abdul Aziz Al Saud Street, Dubai Marina, daily 9am to 11am, Dhs65.
 Tel: (0)4 318 3755. @cafesocietydxb

-What’s On 2018 Chef of the Year Izu Ani has upped the ante by launching a weekend breakfast menu at Carine.
+Renowned chef Izu Ani offers a weekend breakfast menu at pretty eatery, Carine.
 Expect typical French flair in dishes such as scrambled eggs with black truffle, and the elegant strawberry tartine with homemade peach jam.

 Clinton St Baking Co.

 You’ll go a long way to beat the fried chicken and waffles at Clinton St Baking Co.
 The Deep South-inspired dish is one of the top brekkie dishes at this Downtown spot, but if you’re after something lighter, there’s a soft shell crab benedict, avo toast and a Huevos rancheros on the menu too.

 Building 10, City Walk, Dubai, daily 9am to 9pm.
 Tel: (04) 428 1331. clintonstreetbaking.ae